domminney/ddf-lut-comparison/README.md

 I haven't included the LUTs (cube files) because they are not mine to share, but if you populate the LUTs folder and then run generatelutsjson.js it will create the json file with all the lut file names as an array

 Run switchboard.js and then navigate to localhost:4015 to start your comparison.

+You will need to install express using npm i express

 You can cange the image file name at the top of luts.js